-To warm plates for serving, stack them in an oven for 15 minutes at the lowest oven temperature, like 150 to 200 F. You could also use a warming drawer or toaster oven.
-Also, you can warm them in the microwave oven for one to two minutes.
+To warm plates for serving, stack them in an oven for 15 minutes at the lowest oven temperature, like 150 to 200 F. You could also use a warming drawer or toaster oven, if large enough.
+Alternatively, you can warm the plates in the microwave for one to two minutes.
 If you do a lot of entertaining, you might want to invest in an electric plate warmer.

 If you warm plates in the oven, make sure you use an oven mitt at all times, inform others that the plate is hot, and do not shock the plate by putting it in a cold place like a refrigerator.
 The thermal shock from hot to cold can cause the plate to break.